apernet/hysteria/README.md

 }
 ```

-A TLS certificate (not necessarily issued by a trusted CA) is required on the server side.
+A TLS certificate is required on the server side.
+It does not have to be valid and trusted, but in that case the clients
+need additional configuration.

 The (optional) `obfs` option obfuscates the protocol using the provided password, so that it is not apparent that this
 is Hysteria/QUIC, which could be useful for bypassing DPI blocking or QoS.
 If the passwords of the server and client do
 not match, no connection can be established.
 Therefore, this can also serve as a simple password authentication.
 For
 more advanced authentication schemes, see `auth` below.

 `up_mbps` and `down_mbps` limit the maximum upload and download speed of the server for each client.
-These are also
-optional and can be removed if not needed.
+Feel free to remove
+them if you don't need.

 To launch the server, simply run